Globski/alx-higher_level_programming/0x06-python-classes/README.md

 ## Description

-This project emphasizes Object-Oriented Programming (OOP) concepts in Python, covering the creation and management of classes and instances, data encapsulation, and the implementation of attributes and methods.
-It includes a Square class for modeling squares and a Node class for a singly linked list, effectively demonstrating key OOP principles in Python.
+This project emphasizes Object-Oriented Programming (OOP) concepts in Python.
+You'll learn how to create and manage classes and instances, encapsulate data, and implement attributes and methods.
+The project includes a **Square** class for modeling squares and a **Node** class for a singly linked list.
+These examples effectively demonstrate key OOP principles, helping you understand how to apply OOP in Python.

 ## Project Structure